See a list of Mechanical Engineering Programs by Clicking Here!

 Step 1 – Research Accredited Schools

 Your journey to become a mechanical engineer starts with researching accrediting colleges and universities.
-It is important to note a school must fit your professional objectives, budget, and personal priorities more so than landing on a ‘TOP 10’ list of any media publication angling to sell magazine subscriptions or internet ads for timeshares.
+It is important that the school fit your academic objectives, budget, and personal priorities.
 Start by reading our Complete Guide to the College Admissions Process followed by How to Crush the Odds and Get Into Your Top College.
 Once you have a list of personal priorities firmly in place, utilize the schools and information on this resource page or use our proprietary matching portal to request information packets from schools on your list.

 Step 2 – Submit Your College Application

 After receiving information from your top schools offering mechanical engineering programs, you will need to apply to those schools.
 Your college application should accurately highlight your uniqueness, academic prowess, extracurricular activities, and relevant work experience.
-Illuminating your uniqueness will help you stand out in a crowded application pool and help propel you forward into your first year of college at a great school.
+Illuminating your unique aspects of you in an effort to help you stand apart from other applications and get into your top schools.

 Step 3 – Attending College